-North Carolina law requires that you present to the school an immunization record signed or stamped by a physician or clinic representative.
+North Carolina law requires that you present to the school an immuniza- tion record signed or stamped by a physician or clinic representative.

-- Five (5) Dtap of DTP doses or Four (4) doses; If 4th dose is on or after the 4th birthday. - 2.
-Four (4) Polio doses; If the 3rd dose was administered on or after the 4th birthday, the 4th dose is not required if the 3rd dose was given at least six months after the 2nd dose. - 3.
-Three (3) Hepatitis B doses. - 4.
-Two (2) MMR doses; Measles and Mumps doses must be given at least 28 days apart and 1st dose on/after 12 months of age. - 5.
-One (1) to Four (4) doses of HIB; Number of doses required depends on age first dose given and type of vaccine used; series complete if at least one dose given on/ after 15 months of age; Not required if child has reached 5th birthday. - 6.
-Two (2) Varicella (chicken pox) doses; Two doses administered at least 28 days apart.
-If history of disease is documented, no vaccine is required-documentation from the physician must be on or attached to immunization record.
+- 1. Five (5) Dtap or DTP doses or Four (4) doses if 4th dose is on or after the 4th birthday - 2.
+Four (4) polio doses or Three (3) doses if 3rd dose is on or after the 3rd birthday - 3.
+Three (3) Hepatitis B doses - 4.
+Two (2) MMR doses: Measles and Mumps doses must be given at least 28 days apart and 1st dose on/after 12 months of age - 5.
+One (1) to Four (4) doses of HIB: Number of doses required depends on age first dose given and type of vaccine used; series complete if at least one dose given on/after 15 months of age; Not required if child has reached 5th birthday - 6.
+One (1) Varicella (chicken pox) dose: if history of disease is documented, no vaccine is required documentation must be on or attached to Immunization record

-3. NC HEALTH ASSESSMENT TRANSMITTAL FORM
+3. KINDERGARTEN HEALTH ASSESSMENT (Physical Exam)

-The law requires that you present to the school a Kindergarten Health Assessment Transmittal Form filled out by either a private health provider or the local Health Department.
-It is your responsibility to pay any costs involved in securing the assessment.
-Forms are available at school or the provider's office.
+The law requires that you present to the school a Kindergarten Health Assessment Form filled out by either a private health provider or the local Health Department.
+It is your responsibility to pay for any costs involved in securing the assessment.
+Forms are available at the school or Health Department.
+Appointments are required for doctor's office and Health Department visits.